 macOS: install Xcode commandline tools from the terminal:

 r-base-dev is installed.

 #install.packages("devtools") library("devtools") install_github("PredictiveEcology/SpaDES", dependencies = TRUE) # stable

 Q&A forum is available on the SpaDES Users Google Group.
 This is the place to ask for help on setting up and running simulations, as well as module development.
 Please do not file bug reports here.

 SpaDES metapackage simply loads a number of other packages from the

 SpaDES ecosystem.
-Bug reports should be reported to the specific package in question rather than the metapackage.
+Bug reports should be reported to the specific package in question rather than the metapackage, and should contain a concise reproducible example.
 Contact us via the package’s GitHub site:

 Copyright (C) 2018 Her Majesty the Queen in Right of Canada, as represented by the Minister of Natural Resources Canada